TheJavaCoder/Capstone/README.md

 ## GameSystemObjectsTest

-This is where we test the system logic and make sure the database is working with our middletier.
+This is where we test the system logic and make sure the database is working with our GameSystemObjects.

 ### DatabaseTests.cs